AOC Day 3 2021

 SUM >= COUNT/2

-Comparing SUM(B4:B)
+Comparing SUM(B4:B) to

-is a slight re-working of AVERAGE in part 14.
+COUNT(B3:B)/2 is a slight re-working of AVERAGE in part 14.
 SUM

-on the second pass to prevent
+becomes SUMIF on the second pass to prevent

 summing across rows already filtered out.

-and COUNTIF
+SUMIF and COUNTIF to

 control tie-breaking behavior (necessary for